“We shall not have tiled in vain.”

 When we were about to get started on the kitchen almost a year ago, we were giddy with excitement.
 Ready to embark on a journey of rejuvenation.
 But it was a total slog, and gross, because it was a disgusting, dirty, neglected kitchen and we did all the work ourselves, except for the new hardwood floors.
 It’s been “mostly but not quite done” for a few months now.
 Half the tile is grouted, for example.
 The other half continues to need some scraping of Thin-Set.
 The toe-kick things aren’t in quite yet, allowing a collection of dog food, dust bunnies, and party favors to accumulate nicely.
 But wow.
 What an accomplishment, right?
 Aren’t we heroes for doing this?
 No, we’re not.
 We’re cheap.

 So the inspiration for this log came from HGTV shows where whiney new homeowners complain about everything from paint color to three weeks of slight inconvenience as top-notch professionals swoop in and do everything for them.
 Also, one day on the eve of our renovation, Cody mused about how he couldn’t wait to retrieve leftover pizza from the fridge without having to bend over slightly.
 I agreed.
-Then I laughed, stepped back, and marveled at our first-world problems and material aspirations.
-After that, I immediately started posting to Facebook, of course.
+Then I laughed, stepped back, and marveled at this perceived material “problem.”
+So I immediately posted to Facebook, of course.

 Cue up a Ken Burns-style documentary soundtrack and enjoy.